linkerd/linkerd/linkerd/docs/config.md

 Key | Default Value | Description
 --- | ------------- | -----------
-uiEnabled | true | Configures if all endpoints required to run the administrative ui are available controlEnabled | true | Configures if the endpoints to control Linkerd are available, i.e. `/admin/shutdown` and `/logging.json` diagnosticsEnabled | true | Configures if all endpoints are available. pathWhitelist | empty list | Configures additional paths via regular expressions that should be available pathBlacklist | empty list | Configures additional paths via regular expressions that should not be available
+uiEnabled | true | Configures if all endpoints that belong to the category required to run the administrative ui are available controlEnabled | true | Configures if the endpoints that belong to the category to control Linkerd are available, i.e. `/admin/shutdown` and `/logging.json` diagnosticsEnabled | true | Configures if all other endpoints are available. pathWhitelist | empty list | Configures paths via regular expressions that should be available for disabled endpoint categories pathBlacklist | empty list | Configures additional paths via regular expressions that should not be available for enabled categories

-An administrative endpoint is available if it is both on the whitelist and not on the blacklist.
+An administrative endpoint is available if its category is enabled and it is not on the blacklist or if its category is disabled and it is on the whitelist.
-The parameters `uiEnabled`, `controlEnabled` and `diagnosticsEnabled` add to the whitelist.

 ### Routers Intro